How to use the COUNTA function

 11. Count non-empty cells per column

-The image above shows an Excel 365 dynamic array formula that returns an array of numbers.
-It counts the number of nonempty cells per column, and the position in the array corresponds to the column in cell range B3:E9.
+The image above shows an Excel 365 dynamic array formula that returns an array of numbers representing the total number of non-e,pty cells per column.

 Excel 365 formula in cell B11: